Extract Negative Numbers from Text in Google Sheets

 Extracting Negative Numbers Only in Google Sheets

-When you follow the above REGEXEXTRACT array or non-array formulas, remove the question mark quantifier immediately after the hyphen to extract only negative numbers in Google Sheets.
+When using the earlier REGEXEXTRACT formulas, simply remove the ? quantifier after the hyphen to extract only negative numbers in Google Sheets.

 Example:

-But it may not work with REGEXREPLACE.
-There we will use an IF logical test.
+However, this method may not work well with REGEXREPLACE.
+In that case, we can apply an IF logical test:

 =ArrayFormula(